Arijeet15/Impact-Forge-2026/README.md

 - **V1:** normal function-level behavior
 - **V2:** edge cases, unusual inputs, parameters, and attempts to break assumptions
-- **Environment testing:** local machine, another computer, downloaded ZIP copy, and a fresh GitHub Codespace
+- **Environment testing:** local machine, downloaded ZIP copy, and a fresh GitHub Codespace
 - **AI testing:** `explain()` was tested through the configured Codespace environment

 Integration testing is intentionally lightweight in the current version; the main testing effort was focused on the individual functions and validating the package in real environments.